Russia says ‘Nyet’ to any more visits from hundreds of members of Congress - NewsBreak

 Of the 963 people banned, more than 230 are Republican and Democratic members of Congress.
 Top congressional leaders also made the list, such as House Speaker Nancy Pelosi of California, Senate Majority Leader Chuck Schumer of New York and House Majority Whip Steny Hoyer of Maryland.

-Montana’s lone Congressman Matt Rosendale, a Republican, was the only member of the state’s delegation to make the list.

-The post Russia says ‘Nyet’ to any more visits from hundreds of members of Congress appeared first on Daily Montanan .
+The post Russia says ‘Nyet’ to any more visits from hundreds of members of Congress appeared first on Alaska Beacon .